About Us

 “The original medicine of our ancestors is to share our experiences with one another”

-Meet The Aoake te Rā Team
+Meet the Aoake te Rā team

 Tēnā koutou e ngā rangatira, ngā tangata whenua o te Ao.
 Greetings all distinguished indigenous peoples of the World.